Calendar of Lessons & Guided

 pleated one inch thick "cellular" shades on most windows, which

-act as excellent insulation, keeping the house cool on all but
+act as good insulation, keeping the house cool on all but the

-the hottest days.
-We'll sleep on the first floor before turning
+hottest days.
+We'll sleep on the first floor before turning on

 shampoo help.
 Air conditioners add a heat load to an

 over-stressed environment.
 I save mine for tenderfoot

 When I start my day, I pull the shades wide open in the rooms

 I'll be working in.
 Using natural light for illumination is

 At night, I use strategically placed photovoltaic nightlights

 to light my path through the house.
 They also act to keep mold